-Visit Buffalo Niagara to find a place to stay, the perfect restaurant or things to do in the Buffalo-Niagara region.
+We are a proud partner of Visit Buffalo Niagara.
+Find a place to stay, the perfect restaurant or explore the Buffalo-Niagara region by visiting their website.

 We have partnered with the Hilton Garden Inn Buffalo Downtown on an overnight package that includes a stay in Buffalo and tickets to the Martin House.
 Book your stay directly on the hotel website.

 Isabelle R. Martin commissioned Frank Lloyd Wright to build a beautiful, sun-filled summer home on 8 acres on the shore of Lake Erie.
 The Graycliff Estate (1926-31) is 20 minutes from downtown Buffalo, 30 minutes from the Martin House Complex and is open for tours.
 Combination tour tickets to visit both the Martin House and Graycliff are available.
 For a tour schedule and to make reservations at Graycliff visit: http://graycliffestate.org

 Frank Lloyd Wright’s only commission for a rowing boathouse has now been constructed in Buffalo, NY.
 Come visit this active rowing boathouse and unique architectural destination.
 Originally designed in 1905 for the University of Wisconsin crew but never built, the boathouse was constructed in Buffalo in 2007.
 It is nine minutes driving time to the Frank Lloyd Wright’s Fontana Boathouse from the Martin House complex. http://www.wrightsboathouse.org